ENCODE-DCC/encoded/docs/indexers.rst

    | ``.../_indexer_state?reindex=4871cc67-c9c7-4f11-8628-8e9653ddb2a4&notify=hitz&bot_token=<bot_token_not_shown_here>&which=all``
 2. | Request reindexing all uuids by the vis_indexer only.
 Notify Ben when done. *NOTE: bot_token once set for this machine (previous request) is never needed again.*
    | ``.../_visindexer_state?reindex=all&notify=hitz``
-3. | Request reindexing 2 dataset uuids by the region_indexer only.
-This will force reindexing of the dataset's files.
-Note: no one will be notified when this is done.
-   | ``.../_regionindexer_state?reindex=e44c59cc-f14a-4722-a9c5-2fe63c2b9533,b9a35d16-2a5d-432c-92fb-93c0a8c572b4``
-4. | Request reindexing 1 uuid and notify Ben when the primary indexer is done (even though the follow-up indexers have yet to do their work.
+3. Request reindexing 1 uuid and notify Ben when the primary indexer is done (even though the follow-up indexers have yet to do their work.
    | .../_indexer_state?reindex=e44c59cc-f14a-4722-a9c5-2fe63c2b9533&notify=hitz
 5. | Request up to 100 uuids currently being indexed, starting at the beginning:
    | ``.../_indexer_state?uuids=0``